Ham Radio Exam Study Tips

 - Pick an exam session within the next 2-4 weeks.
 Remember, it's easier than you think, so schedule aggressively.

 - Decide how much time you need to study every day.
 Figure a total of 10 hours for the Tech, 20 for the General, and 30 for the Extra.
 Reduce this number somewhat if you have a good memory and/or prior exposure to the materials.
-Increase it if your memory is especially bad, or if you will only be content with a perfect score.
+Increase it if your memory is poor, or if you will only be content with a perfect score.
+If you calculated that you will need less than one hour per day, round it up to one hour.

-- Try to average at least that amount of study time every day.
+- Try to average at least that amount of time in Study mode per day.
 If you miss some days, make up the time.
+Use the “Study history” screen to track your time.

 - The looming exam date will keep you motivated to not just to devote the hours, but to study efficiently.